tripods-xai/istc-2023/README.md

 3. Retrain the decoder of the original TurboAE-binary with block length 40 (`retrain_original_turboae_binary_block_len_40`)
 4. Compute the BCE decomposition training trajectory of your fresh TurboAE model (`decomposition_trajectory_turboae_40_2`)
 5. Compute the BCE training curve of your fresh TurboAE model (`xe_trajectory_turboae_40_2`)
+6. Compute the decomposition of TurboAE-cont and TurboAE-binary at block length 40 (`decomposition_turboae_finetune_40`)
-6. Benchmark the BER of the following models:
+7. Benchmark the BER of the following models:
    - Your fresh TurboAE model (`benchmark_turboae_40_2`)
    - The retrained original TurboAE-cont model (`benchmark_turboae_original_finetune_40`)
    - The retrained original TurboAE-binary model (`benchmark_turboae_original_finetune_40`)
    - The benchmark Turbo-155-7 code with BCJR decoding (`estimate_xe_bcjr_block_len_40`)
-7. Benchmark the BER of the same models with a junction tree decoder:
+8. Benchmark the BER of the same models with a junction tree decoder:
    - Your fresh TurboAE model (`benchmark_turboae_40_2_jtree`)
    - The retrained original TurboAE-cont model (`benchmark_turboae_cont_finetuned_jtree`)
    - The retrained original TurboAE-binary model (`benchmark_turboae_binary_finetuned_jtree`)
-8. Get statistics on the maximum cluster size of junction trees for random turbo codes (`cluster_tree_statistics_istc`)
+9. Get statistics on the maximum cluster size of junction trees for random turbo codes (`cluster_tree_statistics_istc`)

 Since some filepaths using outputs of previous experiments are hardcoded, you will need to edit `experiment_settings.json` as you go.
 I'll detail the steps below.
 Every experiment will output a JSON file in `data/outputs/` with the same name as the experiment.
 It will contain model settings, training curve data, and additional statistics.

 ### Experiment 1: Train a fresh version of TurboAE with block length 40

+From the `scripts` directory (use `cd scripts` to get there from the root of the repository), run the following experiment:

 ```
-> cd scripts
 > python run_experiment.py --experiment_id train_turboae_w9_first_no_front_small_batch_block_len_40_2
 ```